SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

 #### Using Simplicity Studio Energy Profiler for current measurement

-  After flashing the application code to the module.
-Energy profiler can be used for current consumption measurements.
+  After flashing the application code to the module, the Energy Profiler can be used for current consumption measurements.

-- From **Tools**, choose Energy Profiler and click "OK"
+- From **Tools**, choose Energy Profiler and click "OK".

   ![Figure: Energy Profiler Step 6](resources/readme/energy_profiler_step_6.png)

-- From Quick Access, choose Start Energy Capture option
+- From Quick Access, choose Start Energy Capture option.

   ![Figure: Energy Profiler Step 7](resources/readme/energy_profiler_step_7.png)

-- Expected output in Energy Profiler
+- Expected output in Energy Profiler:

   ![Figure: Energy Profiler Output](resources/readme/outputs_2.png)

 >**NOTE:**
-> - The reference images which are captured are measured in isolated chamber, might vary in open environment and sometimes there might be slight variation observed with some APs.
+> - The reference images which are captured are measured in an isolated chamber and might vary in an open environment.
+Occasionally, there might be a slight variation observed with some APs.

 #### Using Simplicity Studio Energy Profiler in Min/max Mode

-- Energy profiler can be configured to Min/Max mode, as below
+- THe Energy Profiler can be configured to Min/Max mode, as shown below:

    ![Figure: Energy Profiler Min/Max Mode](resources/readme/energy_profiler_min_max_mode.png)